CheeseCake87/flask-vite-transporter/README.md

 ```
 vt_head(
-    vite_app_name: str  # The name of the Vite app to load
+    reference: str  # The name of the reference used.
 )
 ```